Washington State University faculty are tasked with providing the highest quality education to all undergraduates in majors across the institution.

-While the Smith Teaching and Learning Grant and TCI IDEA Grant programs may look similar upon a cursory glance, there are distinct requirements and key differences between the two.
+While the Smith Teaching and Learning Grant and TCI IDEA Grant programs may look similar upon first glance, there are distinct requirements and key differences between the two.

 The Smith Teaching and Learning Grant is more restrictive due to its funding endowment.
-It is limited to Faculty at any WSU campus with instructional responsibilities appointed half-time or more, and with continuing employment in 2022-2023.
+It is limited to faculty on any WSU campus with instructional responsibilities, appointed half-time or more, and with continuing employment in the next academic year following that of the time when an application is submitted.
 The grant team can consist of a single faculty member.
-Individuals who have won a Smith Grant in the last four years are not eligible to apply again but may choose to apply for the Transformational Change Initiative (TCI) IDEA Grant instead.
+Those who have won a Smith grant in the last four years are not eligible to apply for a Smith grant but may choose to apply for the Transformational Change Initiative (TCI) IDEA Grant instead.

-The TCI IDEA Grants are available to all full-time WSU faculty located on any campus at any rank and track.
-Graduate students or postdoctoral fellows may be included as Co-PIs.
-The grant leadership team must consist of at least two individuals, with the lead PI a full-time WSU Faculty member.
+The TCI IDEA grants are available to all full-time WSU faculty located on any campus at any rank and track.
+Graduate students or postdoctoral fellows may be included as co-PIs.
+The grant leadership team must consist of at least two individuals, with the lead PI being a full-time WSU faculty member.

-TCI IDEA Grants have broader criteria and allowed activities include exploratory work to build capacity for improving IDEA or extend on existing IDEA work.
+TCI IDEA grants have broad criteria and allowed activities include exploratory work to build capacity for improving IDEA or extend on existing IDEA work.
 While TCI IDEA grants must address IDEA in teaching and learning in some capacity, the scope of the projects may vary from multi-department collaborations to more focused efforts that can impact course-level student outcomes.

-For the Smith grants, project development and implementation can span the 2022-2023 Academic Year with a final project report due on August 15, 2023.
+For the Smith grants, project development and implementation can span the next academic year from time of application with a final project report due on August 15.

-For the TCI IDEA grants, projects will be conducted during Summer and/or Fall 2022.
-PIs will submit afinal project report, due on December 15, 2022, and will be expected to give a short presentation during a TCI sharing event in Spring 2023.
+For the TCI IDEA grants awarded spring of an academic year, projects will be conducted during summer and/or fall of the following academic year.
+PIs will submit a final project report, due on December 15, and will be expected to give a short presentation during a TCI sharing event in spring.